 Heat the oil well.

 Heat the stamp in the oil first then dip half into the batter.

 Plunge the batter coated stamp into the oil and shake gently until the cookie is released into the oil.

-When the cookie is cooked (it will be crips and light golden) remove with a slotted spoon onto some parchment.
+When the cookie is cooked (it will be crisp and light golden) remove with a slotted spoon onto some parchment.

-Repeat until you have the desired amount of cookies.
+Repeat until you have the desired number of cookies.